Cxom/Minigames-/README.md

 # PunchTree-Minigames
 This repository holds common code and libraries underlying a suite of PvP minigames implemented in Minecraft.

+Specifically, this repository holds minigame-related code that is not (yet) additionally useful outside of concrete minigame implementations.
-The only additionally extracted library is the [movement library](https://github.com/Cxom/Movement-), due to inclusion of some aspects of it in non-minigame modules.
+- The augmented [movement library](https://github.com/Cxom/Movement-) is separated due to it's usefulness/inclusion in some non-minigame modules.
+- The [PunchTree-Util](https://github.com/Cxom/PunchTreeUtil) library contains generic Minecraft utility code useful across all projects.

+The main responsibilities of the shared code include:
+- Parameterized minigame lifecycle management classes
+- Minigame lobbies
+- Minigame UI elements and utilities (killfeeds, leaderboards, banners)
+- Arena management and basic modeling and utilities for reading/writing arenas to YAML files
+- Menu-based UIs for finding and joining lobbies and running games
+- Additional utilities for common tasks, particularly around handling the base Minecraft player (preserving out-of-game player state, preserving inventory, equipping armor, etc)

 Current minigames are: